 For many in London, the 17th of May back in 1990 was a normal, cool Thursday.
 But for Manchester United and then manager Sir Alex Ferguson, it was their day of reckoning.
 The Reds were in the FA Cup final replay against Crystal Palace, a match where a lot was on the line – for Ferguson, it was his job.
+As for the bookies, punters would have been betting against the Scotsman even without the best promo codes.

 Ferguson, who was brought in four years prior, was thought to be United’s saviour – a messiah that would bring United back to the top after years of mediocrity.